trdwll/SteamBridge/README.md

 Using SteamBridge is actually really easy.

-- Edit your `DefaultEngine.ini` and make sure the Steam config exists like below.
+- Edit your `DefaultEngine.ini` and make sure the Steam config exists like [here](https://github.com/trdwll/SteamBridge/blob/main/ExampleDefaultEngine.ini).
 - Open your project and start using SteamBridge.